-This recommendation should be completed from anyone who can verify that the applicant has demonstrated evidence of the ability to do graduate level academic work successfully.
+This recommendation should be completed by the applicant's undergraduate advisor or other appropriate person who has adequate knowledge of the academic potential of the applicant.
 (This form cannot be used for the Educational Leadership Studies Program.)
 The completed form should be sent directly to the following address by the person making the recommendation: